-- 2.10.2 Make it clear that there is a zero-tolerance approach to sexual violence and sexual harassment that it is never acceptable, and it will not be tolerated. - 2.10.3 Provide training for staff on how to manage a report of sexual violence or sexual harassment. - 2.10.4 Make decisions on a case-by-case basis. - 2.10.5 Reassure victims that they are being taken seriously, offer appropriate support and take the wishes of the victim into account when decision making.
+- 2.10.2 Make it clear that there is a zero-tolerance approach to sexual violence and sexual harassment that it is never acceptable, and it will not be tolerated. - 2.10.3 Provide training for staff on how to manage a report of sexual violence or sexual harassment.

-- 2.10.6 Implement measures to keep the victim, alleged perpetrator and if necessary other children and staff members, safe.
-Record any risk assessments and keep them under review. - 2.10.7 Give consideration to the welfare of both the victim(s) and perpetrator(s) in these situations. - 2.10.8 The Designated Safeguarding Lead will refer to the Safeguarding Children Partnership Board's Child Sexual Abuse Assessment Tool if there is a concern that a young person may have experienced sexual violence or sexual harassment or other forms of sexual abuse. - 2.10.9 Liaise closely with external agencies, including police and social care, when required. - 2.10.10 Refer to 'Keeping Children Safe in Education Part Five', 2023, 'for full details of procedures to be followed in such cases.
-Also see 'Sharing nudes and semi-nudes: advice for education settings working with children and young people' (UKCIS, December 2020)
+- 2.10.4 Make decisions on a case-by-case basis. - 2.10.5 Reassure victims that they are being taken seriously, offer appropriate support and take the wishes of the victim into account when decision making. - 2.10.6 Implement measures to keep the victim, alleged perpetrator and if necessary other children and staff members, safe.
+Record any risk assessments and keep them under review. - 2.10.7 Give consideration to the welfare of both the victim(s) and perpetrator(s) in these situations. - 2.10.8 The Designated Safeguarding Lead will refer to the Safeguarding Children Partnership Board's Child Sexual Behaviour Assessment Tool | Cambridgeshire and Peterborough Safeguarding Partnership Board (safeguardingcambspeterborough.org.uk) if there is a concern that a young person may have experienced sexual violence or sexual harassment or other forms of sexual abuse. - 2.10.9 Liaise closely with external agencies, including police and social care, when required. - 2.10.10 Refer to 'Keeping Children Safe in Education Part five', 2024, 'for full details of procedures to be followed in such cases.
+Also see 'Sharing nudes and semi-nudes: advice for education settings working with children and young people' (UKCIS, March 2024).